I don’t know who created the traditions of the Finnish New Year, but I’m pretty sure it was one very tired parent due to the Christmas hassle.

 #2 New Year Drinks.
 The drink menu includes sparkling wine for adults and soda for kids.

 #3 Traditional Fortune Telling.
-On New Year Eve, we Finns used to melt tin on the stove to see our future.
+On New Year’s Eve, we Finns used to melt tin on the stove to see our future.

 The tin was poured into a bucket of cold water, and the newly-formed tin lump predicted your fortune for next year.
 Most Finnish households even have a little frying pan dedicated only for the tin melting!

 However, as tin has lead, this tradition was banned in 2018.
-I’m excitedly waiting can we come up with any eco-friendly substitutes for the tin because this tradition is so much fun!
+I’m excitedly waiting can we come up with any eco-friendly substitutes for the tin because this tradition is so much fun.
+This year I think I will try beeswax.

 #4 New Year Fireworks.
 New Year’s Eve is the only evening when fireworks are legal in Finland without a specific request.
 For volume control, all ages can use earmuffs.